 The Heckscher Foundation for Children was founded in 1921 to promote the welfare of children, primarily in New York City.
-We fund organizations serving youth in the fields of academic support, arts education, job training, and social services including health and recreation.
-The Foundation’s giving takes the form of program support, capacity building, general operating and specific capital projects (capital support requests are by board invitation only).
+We fund organizations serving youth in the fields of education and academic support, arts education, health, recreation and social services, capacity building and technical assistance, and workforce development.
 The Foundation does not participate in annual appeals, endowments, fundraising events or political efforts.

-The Heckscher Foundation provides support in the following categories serving children and youth:
+The Heckscher Foundation provides support in the following categories: